Parsa-Rajabi/CIS145/docs/week-8.md

 In CSS, all HTML elements exist within an element box (also known as the box model):

 <!-- TODO: Add box model picture from slides here -->

+### CSS Padding

+- The padding property configures empty space between the content of the HTML element (such as text) and the border (0px by default).
+- Related properties
+  - `padding-top`, `padding-right`, `padding-bottom`, `padding-left`
+  - `padding` is a shorthand property with values in the above order